jamii/jamii.github.com/_drafts/notes-on-statistical-rethinking.markdown

 Multicollinearity - when two predictor variables are strongly correlated, any linear combination of them will be equally plausible.
 Symptom is large spread and high covariance between posteriors for the two variables.

+Non-indentifiability - when data and model structure do not allow estimating the value of a parameter.
+Multicollinearity is a special case.

 Residual - difference between observation and prediction.

 With multiple predictors, can no longer visualize predictions directly with a line + hpdi.
 Can use: